preset-io/embedded-example/README.md

 ### Running the application

 1. Run `flask --app app run --port=8080 --debug` in the terminal (inside the root folder).
 This would start the Flask app.
-Feel free to change the `--port` value, but make sure you also update it in the [frontend code](https://github.com/preset-io/ce-embedded/blob/2b21e7f17e0136c5ddcd8097e32ce05c2205fbd9/templates/index.html#L25).
+Feel free to change the `--port` accordingly in case `8080` is already in use.
 The `--debug` flag ensures the server automatically reloads when changes are saved to the `app.py` file.
 2. Access `http://127.0.0.1:8080/` on the browser.
 You should see an `iframe` in the full browser size, which would load the dashboard in embedded mode.

 ### Stopping the app